Liberal Democrats (UK): Foundation and early years (1987–1992)

 Both parties lost seats in the 1987 general election.
 In the wake of this, Steel called for the SDP and Liberals to merge into a single party.
 At the grassroots, various local constituency groups had already de facto merged.
 In the SDP, Jenkins, Rodgers, Williams, and the MP Charles Kennedy supported the idea; Owen and the MPs Rosie Barnes and John Cartwright opposed it.
 The SDP's membership was balloted on the idea: after it produced 57.4% in favour of the merger, Owen resigned as leader, to be replaced by Bob Maclennan.
 A Liberal conference in September found delegates providing a landslide majority for the merger.
 Formal negotiations launched that month and in December it produced a draft constitution for the new party.
 In 1988, Liberal and SDP meetings both produced majorities for the merger; finally, the memberships of both parties were balloted and both produced support for unification.
-Those in both parties opposed to unification split to form their own breakaway groups.
+Those in both parties opposed to unification split to form their own breakaway groups, in the form of the Liberal Party and the Continuing SDP.

 The Social and Liberal Democrats were formally launched on 3 March 1988.
 Steel and Maclennan initially became joint interim leaders.
 At the start, it claimed 19 MPs, 3,500 local councillors, and 100,000 members.
 In its first leadership election, Paddy Ashdown defeated Alan Beith.
 Ashdown saw the Liberal Democrats as a radical, reforming force, putting forward policies for introducing home rule for Scotland and Wales, proportional representation, transforming the House of Lords into an elected Senate, and advancing environmental protections.
 At the September 1988 conference it adopted the short form name "the Democrats" and in October 1989 changed its name to "Liberal Democrats".
 The bird of liberty was adopted as its logo.
-In 1989, its election results were poor: it lost 190 seats in the May 1989 local elections and secured only 6.4% of the vote in the 1989 European Parliament elections, beaten to third position by the Green Party of England and Wales.
+In 1989, its election results were poor: it lost 190 seats in the May 1989 local elections and secured only 6.4% of the vote in the 1989 European Parliament elections, beaten to third position by the Green Party.
 This was the worst election result for an established third party since the 1950s.
 Its prospects were buoyed after it won the 1990 Eastbourne by-election, followed by-election victories in Ribble Valley and Kincardine and Deeside.
 In the 1991 local elections it secured a net gain of 520 seats.
-In the 1992 general election, it secured 17.8% of the vote and 20 seats in the House of Commons: 9 of these were in Scotland and 5 in Southwest England.
+In the 1992 general election, it secured 17.8% of the vote and 20 seats in the House of Commons: nine of these were in Scotland and five were in Southwest England.